uclaconditional/dcgan-tensorflow-atom/README.md

 mode == 7: # Walk in latent space, velocity/acceleration with wrap mode
 mode == 8: # Walk in latent space, default mode (not velocity/acceleration)
 mode == 9: # Walk in latent space, velocity/acceleration with reverse mode
+mode == 11: # Walk in latent space, velocity/acceleration wrap mode, only update 50 out of 100 values
+mode == 12: # Change one value out of 100
+mode == 13: # Sinusoidal cycling of first value, one cycle in 10 seconds mode == 14: # Sinusoidal cycling of values specified by json (--sin_cycle_json)
+mode == 15: # Sinusoidal cycling through all 100 numbers, 2 cycles per number
 ```
 e.g. --generation_mode=6
 ##### More on generation_mode: